| | |

 White paint can give the tile a more cohesive subway tile feel.
 If choosing a white paint, make sure to compare white paint color samples to your upper cabinets, moldings, and other doors in close proximity

-Before and After Painted Backsplash Tile
+Our Before and After Kitchen Backsplash

 before and after of kitchen with painted backsplash tile.